 Landlord contents insurance policies only pay out on items that you've provided in the property.
 Anything that belongs to your tenants, from everyday belongings to furniture, won't be covered, so tenants should take out their own policy too.

 Liability insurance covers you if your tenant or a visitor suffers an injury in your property.

 Also known as public liability cover, this insurance protects you financially against unforeseen accidents, but shouldn't be considered an excuse to not make the property as safe as possible for your tenants.

 Liability insurance policies often have extremely high coverage limits stretching to millions of pounds, which could be necessary if you're held legally responsible for an accident and need to pay compensation.

-Rent receivable insurance (otherwise known as tenant default insurance or rent guarantee insurance) protects you if your tenant falls into arrears and - in some cases - during any void periods when the property is empty.
+Rent guarantee insurance (otherwise known as tenant default insurance or rent receivable insurance) protects you if your tenant falls into arrears and - in some cases - during any void periods when the property is empty.

 As well as including lost income from missed rent payments, rent guarantee insurance usually includes legal expenses cover, which covers the costs of repossession and eviction proceedings if required.

 This insurance can be an asset for landlords who rely on rental income to cover their mortgage payments, but check your contract with your managing agent (if applicable) first, as you may already be covered.